-For decades now, we’ve been told to avoid saturated fats—particularly those from animal foods—and to consume “heart-healthy,” cholesterol-free fats from plant foods, such as seeds, nuts, and olives.
-Public health officials say these magical plant fats are rich in important PUFAs (polyunsaturated fatty acids) that the human body cannot manufacture and therefore must be obtained from the diet:
+For decades now, we’ve been told to avoid saturated fats—particularly those from animal foods—and to consume “heart-healthy,” cholesterol-free fats from plant foods such as seeds, nuts, and olives.
+Public health officials say these plant fats are important because they contain two essential PUFAs (polyunsaturated fatty acids) that the human body can't manufacture:

-- The essential dietary omega-3 is called Alpha-Linolenic Acid (ALA for short).
+- The essential dietary omega-3 PUFA is called alpha-linolenic acid (ALA for short)

-- The essential dietary omega-6 is called Linoleic Acid (LA for short).
+- The essential dietary omega-6 PUFA is called linoleic acid (LA for short)

-What often goes unsaid is that both ALA and LA are found in a wide variety of both plant and animal foods, so it is rather easy to obtain both of these PUFAs, regardless of your dietary preferences, so long as you are including enough fat in your diet.
+What often goes unsaid is that both ALA and LA are found in a wide variety of both plant and animal foods, so it is rather easy to obtain both of these PUFAs regardless of your dietary preferences, so long as you include enough fat in your diet.

 But here’s the rub: Our bodies really aren’t looking for ALA and LA; they’re looking for something better.
 ALA and LA are considered “parent” omegas, because they are used to manufacture the omegas we actually need: EPA, DHA, and ARA—none of which exist in plant foods.

-EPA (eicosapentaenoic acid) is an omega-3 that serves primarily anti-inflammatory and healing functions.
+EPA (eicosapentaenoic acid) is an omega-3 PUFA that serves primarily anti-inflammatory and healing functions.

 ARA (arachidonic acid) is an omega-6 often thought of as a “bad” fatty acid, because it promotes inflammation and is only found in animal foods (and algae).
 Yet ARA shoulders countless other responsibilities, and even promotes healing.
 Arachidonic acid recently stepped into my office for a long-overdue therapy session [links to my Psychology Today post entitled Do You Have Arachiphobia? , which takes you inside the tortured mind of this beneficial molecule and explains why there's no need to fear consuming it.

-And what about DHA?
+But what about DHA ?
 So glad you asked…

 DHA is an ancient molecule so useful to us and our fellow vertebrates (creatures with backbones) that it has remained unchanged for more than 500 million years of evolution.
 What makes this particular PUFA so irreplaceable?